 Some features regarding translation and multilinguality have evolved over the years, and not all skycultures currently included in Stellarium adhere to the standards described in the following sections.
-If you add a new skyculture, please do so for an optimal result!
+Skycultures will also see continuous development in the coming versions.
+If you add a new skyculture, please adhere to this description for an optimal result!